 However, these scents become diluted when multiple cats use overlapping areas of land as boundaries which leads us to our third challenge: knowing where everyone else is at all times (whether it’s day or night).

 Without proper vigilance when it comes to marking borders with scent markings, it can be difficult for cats in communities to know exactly where other members are located at any given time without bumping into them; getting aggressive with a neighbor becomes increasingly likely as every member needs more and more space.

 There are a few big cats that hunt together, but for the most part, big cats (especially tigers) lead solitary lives.
 In addition to being loners, they’re also territorial—making it impossible for them to live together peacefully.
 Even when tigers share a territory with other members of their species, they only congregate temporarily to mate.

 It appears that large, solitary predators have difficulty living together.
 Some may say it’s a result of their competitive nature; others may claim it’s a byproduct of their immense power.
-But really, neither answer is satisfying—it’s clear that at least some aspect of life prevents large predators from grouping together.
-In order to make sense of it all, we must take a deeper look into these magnificent animals and see how they live: Where do they hunt?
+But really, neither answer is satisfying—it’s clear that at least some aspect of life prevents large cats from grouping together.
+In order to make sense of it all, we must take a deeper look into these magnificent animals and see how they live: Where do tigers hunt?
 How do they mate?